Libraries

 Movement, music and interaction are included – ie there will be some noise/sound/possible movement [dancing and singing].
 A separate room/area in your library may be wise!

-Fairy Poppilina, a non-microphone using fairy, considers up to 40 fairy friends to be a good size!
+Fairy Poppilina considers up to 40 fairy friends to be a good size!

 30 minutes bump in, bump out time.